Forces due to wind, current and waves

 The forces experienced by an anchor arise from a combination of wind, current, and waves.

 The force due to current is relatively small provided a yacht is head-on to the current.
 It can be estimated from the speed at which a yacht can be driven by its engine and the force developed by its screw in smooth water.
-Typically the force required to drive a 12 metre yacht at 5 kt would be around 150kgf.
-Its resistance when anchored in a 5kt current would the similar, roughly equivalent to the peak wind force at Force 5-6.
+Typically the force required to drive a 12 metre yacht at 5 knots would be around 150kgf.
+Its resistance when anchored in a 5kt current would be similar, roughly equivalent to the peak wind force at Force 5-6.

 The force due to waves depends critically upon the nature of the anchor rode.
 If this is all-chain, and if the chain becomes taut, snatching or snubbing will occur.
 This can impose enormous stress on the anchoring equipment.
 The older anchors coped with this to some extent by ploughing in the seabed.
 With NGAs, the forces are increased several-fold since they provide a much greater hold.
 So, when forced to plough, they put more strain on the equipment.
 It is then vital to take appropriate measures to reduce snubbing which occurs, especially in waves, when the anchor cable suddenly becomes bar taut.
 A good spring is essential.
 Snubbing is immediately detected by loud banging of the anchor cable at the stem head.